alok-ai-lab/DeepInsight3D_pkg/README.md

 4. Example1.m file uses function DeepInsight3D.m.
 This function has two parts: 1) tabular data to image convertion using `func_Prepare_Data.m`, and 2) CNN training using resent50 (default or change as required) using `func_TrainModel.m`.
 5. The output is AUC (for 2-class problem only), C (confusion matrx) and Accuracy of the test set (at Line 28).
 It also gives ValErr which is the validation error.
-6. By default, trained CNN models and converted data will be saved in folder /Models/Run1/ and figures will be stored in folder /FIGS/Run1/.
+6. By default, trained CNN models (such as model.mat 0.*.mat) and converted data (either Out1.mat or Out2.mat) will be saved in folder /Models/Run1/ and figures will be stored in folder /FIGS/Run1/.
 The saving of files are done by calling `func_SaveModels.m` and `func_SaveFigs.m`
 7. The execution results are stored in `DeepInsight3D_Results.txt` file in /DeepInsight3D_pkg/ folder.
 8. A few messages will be displayed by running Example1.m on the Command Window of Matlab, such as